 Plan ahead.
 Discuss legal and financial issues with family members and agree on a plan now, so you don't have to worry about it in the future.
 Issues you want to discuss include:

 - Power of attorney

 - Representative payee

 - Advanced Directives

 Define roles.
-Gather all family members who will likely play a role in care giving, and explicitly define everyone's role and what will be expected of them.
-Write it all down so there is no confusion.
+Gather family members who will likely play a role in care giving, and explicitly define everyone's role, what's expected of them.
 Identify appropriate services and resources to assist with family care giving and make necessary arrangements.